smikitky/chatgpt-md-translator/README.md

 ### Model (`MODEL_NAME`)

-Set it to one of `gpt-4`, `gpt-4-32k` or `gpt-3.5-turbo`.
+Set it to one of the models accepted by the OpenAI API.
+Usually it's one of these:

+- `gpt-4` (`4`)
+- `gpt-4-32k` (`4large`)
+- `gpt-3.5-turbo` (`3`)
+- `gpt-3.5-turbo-16k` (`3large`)

+Shortcuts (in brackets) are available.
 This is the setting that has the greatest impact on translation accuracy (and price!).

-As of May 2023, the GPT-4 model is in a limited beta.
-If you are not granted access yet, you'll get an error saying the model 'gpt-4' does not exist.
-[Join the waitlist](https://openai.com/waitlist/gpt-4-api).
+If you try to access a model to which you don't have access yet, you will get an error saying that model 'XYZ' does not exist.

 Although GPT-4 is much smarter, it is slower and &gt;10 times more expensive than GPT-3.
 Try using the GPT-3 model first, especially while you are experimenting with this tool.
 It's recommended to set the usage limit to a reasonable amount (e.g., $10) on the OpenAI's account management page.

 ### Fragment Size (`FRAGMENT_TOKEN_SIZE`)

-Since ChatGPT cannot handle long texts, this program works by splitting a given Markdown file into multiple parts (fragments), passing them to the API along with the instruction (`prompt.md`) in parallel, and combining the translated results.
+Since ChatGPT cannot handle long texts, this program works by splitting a given Markdown file into multiple parts (fragments), passing them to the API along with the prompt in parallel, and combining the translated results.
 It also removes code blocks before passing the contents to the API and restores them after the translation (this means nothing inside clode blocks will be translated).

 The `-f` option (or `FRAGMENT_TOKEN_SIZE` env) determines the (soft) maximum length of each fragment.
 The default is 2048 (in string `.length`).
 The appropriate value depends on several factors: